Skip to content

 It was 44-39 at the end of the third quarter, and it felt like anyone’s game.
 And when UConn got to within 46-44 with 6:37 left, it felt like the Huskies had momentum.

 But then the lid shut on the basket again.
-Makeer hit a big three to put South Carolina up 51-44 with 5:53 to play, Latson made it 57-47 from the free throw line with 1:45 left, and one Sarah Strong three-pointer was UConn’s only made basket in a stretch of over five minutes.
+Makeer hit a big three to put South Carolina up 51-44 with 5:53 to play, and Latson made it 57-47 from the free throw line with 1:45 left.
+At the other end, one Strong three-pointer was UConn’s only made field goal in the last 6:36 of the game.

 Latson led all scorers with 16 points, while Makeer had 14.
 Strong led UConn with a mere 12, and Fudd was held to 3-of-15 shooting in her last college game.

-At the final buzzer, the Huskies had been held under 50 points for the first time since the 2022 national championship game.
+It was the first time the Huskies were held under 50 points since the 2022 national championship game.
 Perhaps it wasn’t a coincidence that they lost that game to South Carolina.